ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 You might need to upgrade your current version of NSX so it’s compatible with VMware vCenter Server 6.7.
 To determine whether you must upgrade NSX:

-1. Go to [VMware Product Interoperability Matrices](https://www.vmware.com/resources/compatibility/sim/interop_matrix.php){:external}.
+1. Go to [VMware Product Interoperability Matrices](https://www.vmware.com/resources/compatibility/sim/interop_matrix.php){: external}.
 Ensure that you’re on the **Interoperability** tab.
 2. Under **Select a Solution**, complete the following tasks:
    1. From the **Select a Solution** list, select VMware vCenter Server.
    2. Click the **All versions** box and select the appropriate 6.7 version.
 For example, 6.7 U2.

 3. Under **Add Platform/Solution**, complete the following tasks:
    1. From the **Select a Solution** list, select VMware NSX for vSphere.
    2. Click the **All versions** box and review the list of VMware NSX for vSphere versions that are compatible with your selected VMware vCenter Server version.
 If your current VMware NSX for vSphere version is not listed, you must upgrade to one of the versions in the list.